-- 7.22.1.
-Financial Guaranty Required.
-Prior to the recording of a final plat or issuance of a development permit for non- residential or multi-family development over 10,000 square feet, the applicant shall submit for approval to the Administrator financial guarantys for construction of any required public or private site improvements or reclamation in accordance with the requirements of this section, as applicable. - 7.22.2.
+- 2. for multi-family development over 10,000 square feet; and - 3. for any subdivision in excess of five lots. - 7.22.2.
 Construction of Improvements.
 No land alteration or grading, removal of trees or other vegetation, land filling, construction of improvements, or other material change, except for location of surveying stakes for purposes of aiding in preparation of final engineering drawings or plans, shall commence on the subject property until the applicant has: - 7.22.2.1.
 Received a development order from the Administrator approving the construction plans and granting final plat approval; - 7.22.2.2.
 Entered into a development agreement and a subdivision improvement agreement as applicable; and - 7.22.2.3.
-Deposited with the Administrator escrow funds, a payment and performance surety bond or a letter of credit, sufficient to cover the cost of completion of all improvements, together with costs, expenses and attorney's fees in the event of default, required to be made pursuant to the conditions of the development order granting final plat approval, the development and subdivision improvement agreements executed pursuant to this Chapter and the approved construction plans.
+Deposited with the Administrator cash, a letter of credit, an escrow agreement, surety bond, or a payment and performance bond, sufficient to cover the cost of completion of all improvements, together with costs, expenses and attorney's fees in the event of default (as set forth in the engineer's cost estimate below), required to be made pursuant to the conditions of the development order granting final plat approval, the development and subdivision improvement agreements executed pursuant to this Chapter and the approved construction plans.
 The issuance of any surety bond or letter of credit shall be subject to the approval of the Administrator and County Attorney. - 7.22.3.
 Engineer's Cost Estimate.
-A cost estimate for all required public and private site improvements or reclamation prepared by a New Mexico registered professional engineer shall be submitted with all financial guarantys. - 7.22.4.
+A cost estimate for all required public and private site improvements or reclamation shall be prepared by a New Mexico registered professional engineer and shall be submitted with the financial guaranty. - 7.22.4.
 Form of Guaranty.
-All guarantys shall utilize the standard County template (guide) for the format and content of such Agreements.
-The template may be obtained from the Administrator. - 7.22.5.
-Acceptable Security.
-The security shall be in the form of a payment and performance surety bond, a letter of credit, or cash.
-The guarantys shall conform to the following standards: - 7.22.5.1. a payment and performance surety bond executed by a surety company licensed to do business in New Mexico in the amount of 100 percent of the cost estimate of all required improvements, or - 7.22.5.2. an irrevocable letter of credit in an institution licensed to do business in the State of New Mexico in the amount of 125 percent of the cost estimate of all required improvements.
+Any letter of credit, escrow agreement, performance and payment bond or surety bond shall utilize the standard County template (guide) for the format and content of such Agreements.
+The template may be obtained from the Administrator.
+The guaranty shall conform to the following standards: - 7.22.4.1. a payment and performance surety bond executed by a surety company licensed to do business in New Mexico in the amount of 100 percent of the cost estimate of all required improvements, or - 7.22.4.2. an irrevocable letter of credit in an institution licensed to do business in the State of New Mexico in the amount of 125 percent of the cost estimate of all required improvements.